IST356M001SP25/assignment-05-maryannedann/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+This assignment taught me how to clean and manipulate data in Python, especially with date formats and string handling.
+I learned to use the datetime library to extract years from different date formats, but I struggled with string manipulation for country names.
+I made an error by incorrectly referencing a variable, which led to an UnboundLocalError.
+Once I fixed that, the code worked fine.

+I also had issues merging data correctly, but I resolved it by ensuring both dataframes had matching columns.
+Going forward, I want to practice working with dates and handling missing or inconsistent data, as that will help prevent errors in the future.